jarviscanada/jarvis_data_eng_PetarKandic/linux_sql/README.md

      ```

   3) ### host_usage.sh Usage
        This script will be run every minute, using the ```crontab``` job below.
 It is used to determine the node's software usage data at the moment of execution.
+The data is stored persistently on the volume.
      ```bash
       # Determines the usage data, then enters them into the container
       bash linux_sql/scripts/host_usage.sh "[psql_host]" [psql_port] "[db_name]" "[psql_user]" "[psql_password]"